Critical Thinking in Nursing

 Without Critical Thinking

-- • Missed early warning signs
+- • Missed early warning signs of deterioration

 - • Medication errors from blind protocol following